phenogit/phenogit.github.io/kit-korner-notes.markdown

         2/3/4 low side suit
         6/5/7 encouraging
-        Make least damaging signal if no suitable card Standard current count for discard
+        Make least damaging signal if no suitable card UDCA
+    Standard current count on later plays in a suit Standard current count for discard
     Splitting honors show 0 or 2 higher

 ##### Opening Leads
-    Third from even, smallest from odd, top of a doubleton From 3 small, high or low, when in doubt - count
+    Third from even, smallest from odd, top of a doubleton 5th best from 7 card suit if there is known length From 3 small, high or low, when in doubt - count